rwaldron/chromakey/readme.markdown

-Open Source, like whoa

-Contributions welcome, one rule - any code should follow this guide: https://gist.github.com/793649
+# Open Source Chroma Key

+Contributions welcome, as long as they:

+ - Conform to the style guide: [https://gist.github.com/793649]()

+ - Include unit tests